alisshamac/Lysol-Mini-Shooting-Game/README.md

    Navigate the screen to dodge germs and automatically spray disinfectant upward to eliminate enemies.

 2. Enemy Waves
-   Standard germs descend from the top of the screen and must be sprayed away before they reach the player.
+   Standard germs enter from the right side of the screen and must be sprayed away before they reach the player.

-3. Power-Ups
+4. Power-Ups

    Pills and Tablets fall during gameplay and act as power-ups, increasing fire rate, damage, or temporarily shielding the player.

-4. Boss Fight: The Virus
+5. Boss Fight: The Virus
    A powerful Virus Boss appears during the game.
-It has significantly more HP than regular germs and requires sustained damage to defeat, adding challenge and intensity to the match.
+It has significantly more HP and is much larger than regular germs, adding challenge and intensity to the match.

-5. Timed Survival
+6. Timed Survival
    Players must survive for a set amount of time.
-The final score is based on how many germs (and bosses) are eliminated before the timer runs out.
+The final score is based on how many germs are eliminated before the timer runs out.

 ## Key Features